 *This does not apply to most military, student, disability, and lifetime licenses.
 See Special Licenses for details.

-Online payment options include Visa, MasterCard, Discover, American Express or E-check; these purchases include a small handling fee.
+Online payment options include Visa, MasterCard, Discover, or American Express; these purchases include a small handling fee.

-If you purchase your license via a mobile device (smartphone, laptop, tablet, etc.), you will not receive a license in the mail.
+If you purchase your license online (via smartphone, laptop, tablet, etc.), you will not receive a license in the mail.
 You will receive a text with a temporary authorization number and an email with the temporary authorization number and a PDF of your licenses, which you can print and/or save to the electronic device you take fishing.

 How do I qualify for resident rates?